MTMS offers a wide variety of sports programs, extracurricular activities and community service opportunities.

 Extended School Day

 MTMS’s extended day model gives our students an extensive support structure that enables them to grow and thrive.
 Throughout the year, there are roughly 40 enrichment opportunities available.
-Past enrichment electives have included: art, First Nations dancing, Battle of the Books, photography, entrepreneurship (MTEC), inter-school sports activities (including volleyball, soccer, basketball and track), Chess Club, cooking, computer coding, First Nations Drumming and much more.
+Past enrichment electives have included: art, First Nations drumming and dancing, Battle of the Books, photography, entrepreneurship (Mother Teresa Engaging Community), inter-school sports activities (including volleyball, soccer, basketball and track), Chess Club, cooking, computer coding and much more.

 Athletics – The MTMS Blues